earldouglas/sbt-war/README.md

 xsbt-web-plugin is tool for building J2EE Web applications in Scala and Java.

-xsbt-web-plugin is best suited for projects that:
+## Features

+* Build a project on Java servlets
-* Need to be packaged as a .war file
+* Package a project as a *.war* file
-* Deploy to J2EE cloud platforms (e.g. Google App Engine, Heroku, Elastic Beanstalk, Jelastic)
+* Run a project under Jetty or Tomcat
-* Deploy to production J2EE environments (e.g. Tomcat, Jetty, GlassFish, JBoss, WebSphere)
+* Deploy a project to Heroku or AWS
-* Incorporate J2EE libraries (e.g. JSP, JSF, EJB)
-* Depend on J2EE technologies (e.g. Servlet, Filter, JNDI)

 ## Documentation